Policies & Practices

 - The Executive Director of The Access Point will investigate the complaint and provide a response in writing to the complainant within five working days of receiving the complaint in writing.

 - Should the complainant not be satisfied with the response from the Executive Director of The Access Point, they can appeal in writing to The Access Point lead agency, LOFT Community Services.
 LOFT Community Services will provide a response in writing within 10 days.

 If an applicant or referrer believes that a decision of ineligibility should be reviewed, they have the right to appeal that decision.
 The steps are:

-- To appeal a decision made about eligibility, the individual should first contact the Director of The Access Point and request a review of the decision.
-The Director will review the available information and make a determination of the appropriateness of the initial decision.
+- To appeal a decision made about eligibility, the individual should first contact the Executive Director of The Access Point and request a review of the decision.
+The Executive Director will review the available information and make a determination of the appropriateness of the initial decision.

-- Should the individual asking for the appeal not be satisfied with the Director’s determination, s/he can request a formal appeal of the decision.
+- Should the individual asking for the appeal not be satisfied with the Executive Director’s determination, s/he can request a formal appeal of the decision.
 The process involves requesting a review through Streamlined Access, a mental health and addictions access point in York Region.
-The individual requesting the appeal should put the request in writing to the Director of The Access Point.
+The individual requesting the appeal should put the request in writing to the Executive Director of The Access Point.

 - The applicant will then be asked to consent to share his/her information with access staff at Streamlined Access, in order for them to render an opinion about eligibility.